 Heather joined NNC in 2019 bringing with her experience in developing various portfolios of small to medium scale onshore wind and solar PV projects across North America, in addition to the early development of community-scale renewable energy projects in remote communities.
 Prior to joining NNC, Heather worked on community-owned renewable energy projects in partnership with Indigenous communities and local community organizations.
 She currently resides in Iqaluit, Nunavut.

-Jason Schulz, Executive Director, Strategic Advisory Services, Athabasca Chipewyan First Nation
+Jason Schulz, Executive Director of Strategic Advisory Services, Athabasca Chipewyan First Nation (ACFN)

 Rob Macintosh, Senior Partner, 3NE Project Manager, Greenplanet Energy Analytics

 As Senior Partner, Rob offers our clients the benefit of his extensive network of clean energy contacts in industry and government, as well as a deep knowledge of key services and technologies in energy efficiency, and in renewable/clean energy supply technologies.
 He specializes in finding practical and cost-effective solutions and using streamlined business case analysis in energy management planning to save time and money identifying and implementing effective strategies to save money and reduce environmental impacts from energy waste.